 Louis A. Siegel received his medical degree from UB in 1923 and served as an assistant professor of obstetrics-gynecology for 21 years.
-He was a dedicated clinical teacher who was able to inspire both medical students and house officers with enthusiasm and the spirit of inquiry.
+He was a dedicated clinical teacher who inspired both medical students and house officers with enthusiasm and the spirit of inquiry.

-Considerations for the Siegel Awards include instructional skill, ability to stimulate thinking and develop understanding, demonstration of sensitivity toward the human condition and ability to serve as a role model for students.
+Considerations for the Siegel Awards include nominees’ instructional skill, ability to stimulate thinking and develop understanding in students, demonstration of sensitivity toward the human condition and ability to serve as a role model for students.

-A student award committee comprised of representatives from each medical class reviews nominations provided by students and selects awardees in each category.
+A student committee comprised of representatives from each medical class reviews nominations from students and selects awardees.